coq/stdlib-test/CONTRIBUTING.md

 - using `git bisect` to find the commit that introduced a regression;
 - fixing the bug if you have an idea of how to do so (see the [following section](#code-changes)).

-Once you have some experience with the issue tracker, you can request to join the contributors team (any member of the maintainer team can give you access.
-Being in this team will grant you the following access:

-- **Updating labels:** every open issue and pull request should ideally get one or several `kind:` and `part:` labels.
-In particular, valid issues should generally get either a `kind: bug` (the reported behavior can indeed be considered a bug, this can be completed with the `kind: anomaly`, and `kind: regression` labels), `kind: documentation` (e.g. if a reported behavior is expected but improperly documented), `kind: enhancement` (a request for enhancement of an existing feature), or `kind: feature` label (an idea for a new feature).
-- **Creating new labels:** if you feel a `part:` label is missing, do not hesitate to create it.
-If you are not sure, you may discuss it with other contributors and developers on [Zulip][Zulip] first.
-- **Closing issues:** if a bug cannot be reproduced anymore, is a duplicate, or should not be considered a bug report in the first place, you should close it.
-When doing so, try putting an appropriate `resolved:` label to indicate the reason.
-If the bug has been fixed already, and you know in which version, you can add a milestone to it, even a milestone that's already closed, instead of a `resolved:` label.
-When closing a duplicate issue, try to add all the additional info that could be gathered to the original issue.
-- **Editing issue titles:** you may want to do so to better reflect the current understanding of the underlying issue.
-- **Editing comments:** feel free to do so to fix typos and formatting only (in particular, some old comments from the Bugzilla era or before are not properly formatted).
-You may also want to edit the OP's initial comment (a.k.a. body of the issue) to better reflect the current understanding of the issue, especially if the discussion is long.
-If you do so, only add to the original comment, and mark it clearly with an `EDITED by @YourNickname:`.
-- **Hiding comments:** when the discussion has become too long, this can be done to hide irrelevant comments (off-topic, outdated or resolved sub-issues).
-- **Deleting things:** please don't delete any comment or issue, our policy doesn't allow for comments to be deleted, unless done by the community moderators.
-You should hide them instead.
-An audit log is available to track deleted items if needed (but does not allow recovering them).

-However, and contrary to most other repositories, it will not give you the ability to push new branches or tags to the repository.
-This is disabled because we prefer to use forks to work on feature branches.

-Yet to be fully specified: use of priority, difficulty, `help wanted`, and `good first issue` labels, milestones, assignments, and GitHub projects.

 ## Code changes ##